pyinstaller/pyinstaller/doc/source/Manual.rst

 -w, --windowed, --noconsole
     use a windowed subsystem executable, which on Windows does not open the console when the program is launched.
+    On Mac OS X it allows running gui applications and also creates also .app bundle.
-    **This option is mandatory when creating .app bundle on Mac OS X**.
+    **This option is mandatory when freezing an gui application on Mac OS X.
+    Otherwise the application will not start.**.

 -i FILE.ICO, -i FILE.EXE,ID, -i FILE.ICNS, --icon=FILE.ICO, --icon=FILE.EXE,ID, --icon=FILE.ICNS
     If FILE is an .ico file, add the icon to the final